LUCIT-Systems-and-Development/unicorn-fy/README.md

 ## Installation and Upgrade
 The module requires Python 3.7.0 or above.

-For Anaconda we offer packages only from Python version 3.8 and higher.
+Anaconda packages are available from Python version 3.8 and higher, but only in the latest version!

 For the PyPy interpreter we offer packages only from Python version 3.9 and higher.